Updated August 2022

 As an alternative, think about a Pics.io Data Migration service.
 The tool will help you move your data (and metadata!) from one Google Drive to another without extra effort.

-For example, your organization has just changed a team owner.
+For example, your organization has changed a team owner.
 And now the new team lead needs access to your DAM solution.
-Or maybe you’ve just moved to a different Google Drive.
+Or you’ve moved to a different Google Drive.
 Or added one more account to the workspace.

 Then, you’ll need to migrate your data between the accounts.
 And Pics.io will help you out with it.
 And the best news is that you do nothing except for providing a couple of permissions.